AndreiCalazans/andrei-calazans-blog/src/content/post/analyzing-app-start-android-systrace/index.md

 to capture a real user experience, not a debug one.

+To make this easier I wrote the following script to facilitate starting the trace and pulling the file from the device.
+This does the following:

+1. The script stores the Perfetto configuration.
+2. Then it starts the Perfetto trace by calling  `adb shell perfetto`
+3. Then it pulls the trace file from the device using `adb pull <file_path>`.

-Once done.
-Copy the following script to a file called `capture_systrace.sh` locally.
+To use the script copy the following script to a file called `capture_systrace.sh` locally.

 ```shellscript